bookdown/bookdown.github.io/_bookdown/book/intro.md

 ### Prerequisites

-Bookdown uses [PHP](http://php.net); it runs on PHP 5.3, but we recommend using the latest available version.
+Bookdown uses [PHP](http://php.net).
+It runs on PHP 5.4, but we recommend using the latest available version.

 ### Installation